The study of thermonuclear X-ray bursts in accreting millisecond pulsar MAXI J1816-195 with NuSTAR and NICER: Acknowledgements

 \section{Acknowledgements}

-This research has made use of data obtained with {\it NuSTAR}, a project led by Caltech, funded by NASA and managed by NASA/JPL, and has utilized the {\tt NUSTARDAS} software package, jointly developed by the ASDC (Italy) and Caltech (USA).
+We thank Dr. Tolga Guver for his useful suggestions, which help to improve the manuscript significantly.
+This research has made use of data obtained with {\it NuSTAR}, a project led by Caltech, funded by NASA, and managed by NASA/JPL, and has utilized the {\tt NUSTARDAS} software package, jointly developed by the ASDC (Italy) and Caltech (USA).
 This research has made use of the {\it MAXI} data provided by RIKEN, JAXA, and the {\it MAXI} team.
 We acknowledge the use of public data from the {\it NuSTAR}, {\it NICER}, and {\it Fermi} data archives.
 We thank the {\it NuSTAR} SOC Team for making this ToO observation possible.
-We are also thankful for the {\it NICER} team for the continuous monitoring of the source.
+We are also thankful to the {\it NICER} team for the continuous monitoring of the source.